Four species: Preparation

-Reciting the blessing
+Waving

 To recite the blessing over the lulav and etrog, the lulav is held in one hand and the etrog in the other.
 Right-handed users hold the lulav in the right hand and the etrog in the left.
 The customs for those who are left-handed differ for Ashkenazim and Sephardim.
 According to the Ashkenazi custom, the lulav is held in the left hand, and according to the Sephardi custom, in the right hand.

 According to Sephardi custom, the blessing is said while holding only the lulav and the etrog is picked up once the blessing is completed.
 According to Ashkenazi custom, before the blessing is said, the etrog is turned upside-down, opposite the direction in which it grows.
 The reason for these two customs is that the blessing must precede the performance of the mitzvah.
 Should all the species be held in the direction in which they grew, the mitzvah would be fulfilled before the blessing is recited.

 After reciting the blessing, "Blessed are You, Lord our God, King of the universe, Who has sanctified us with His commandments, and commanded us to take the lulav" (the "Shehecheyanu" blessing is also recited the first time each year that one waves the lulav and etrog), the etrog is turned right side up (or picked up), and the user brings his or her two hands together so that the etrog touches the lulav bundle.
 The four species are then pointed and gently shaken three times toward each of the four directions, plus up and down, to attest to God's mastery over all of creation.
+This shaking or waving is called na'anu'im (נענועים).

 The waving ceremony can be performed in the synagogue, or in the privacy of one's home or sukkah, as long as it is daytime.
-Women and girls may also choose to perform the mitzvah of waving the lulav and etrog, although they are not required by Halakha to do so.
-Because women are not required to perform this mitzva, some are of the opinion that Sephardi women do not need to recite the blessing.
+Women and girls may choose to perform the mitzvah of waving the lulav and etrog, but are not required by Halakha to do so.
+Because women are not required to perform this mitzva, some are of the opinion that Sephardi women do not recite the blessing.

+In synagogue

 The waving is performed again (though without the attendant blessings) during morning prayer services in the synagogue, at several points during the recital of Hallel.

 Additionally, in the synagogue, Hallel is followed by a further ceremony, in which the worshippers join in a processional around the sanctuary with their four species, while reciting special supplications (called hoshaanot, from the refrain hosha na, "save us").
 From the first through the sixth day of Sukkot, one complete circuit is made; on Hoshanah Rabbah, the seventh and last day of Sukkot, seven complete circuits are made.
 As the four species are not used on Shabbat, there are variant customs as to whether hoshaanot are said and a circuit made on that day.